Our Privacy Promise

 Indirectly from other sources

-We may obtain your personal data indirectly when you give permission to other organisations to share it.
+We may obtain your personal data indirectly when you give consent to other organisations to share it.
 We may purchase your personal data in a commercial transaction from a third-party organisation or alternatively make use of personal data where it is publicly available:

 - Independent event organisers.
 Your information may be shared with us by independent event organisers, for example the London Marathon or fundraising sites like Just Giving or Virgin Money Giving.
 These independent third parties will only pass on your data when you have indicated that you wish to support the Blind Veterans UK Group with your explicit consent.